6 Captains Log still.png

 Story Ark is an adventure, for sure.
 But even the best adventures come with sunburn, seasickness, and a hankering for stable ground under one’s feet from time to time.

-This diary entry should have been written on Monday 7 October 2024 as I kicked back in a hammock, throwing myself delightedly into the embrace of day two of the epic adventure.
+This diary entry should have been written on Monday 7 October 2024 as I kicked back in a hammock, throwing myself delightedly into the embrace of a once-in-a-lifetime adventure.

 Alas, it seems I needed a few months to wrest the quill from Dante’s cold dead hands so I could find a way to tell a story where the author is allowed to be honest but doesn’t sound too forlorn.

 There've been many glorious days since this first one.
-But the first one was enough to turn even the most salted seafarers green at the gills.
+But the first one was enough to make even the most salted seafarers question the wisdom of this voyage.

 Thank you for sailing with us into these uncertain waters.